 That is, our overarching aims in practice are to advance our foundational skills and prepare music for the stage.

 Bear in mind that practice is distinct from casual music making and performing.
 It’s work, not play, even though it’s soulful and rewarding.

-So, to be effective, deep practicers, we need to make smart choices about the material we work on and possess the wherewithal to assimilate it.
+So, to be effective practicers, we need to make smart choices about the material we work on and possess the wherewithal to assimilate that material.

 Building Technical Prowess